Lisa Rinna Says ‘Nothing Is The Same’ After ‘Real Housewives Of Beverly Hills’ Season 9

-Lisa Rinna and her Real Housewives of Beverly Hills co-stars went through a very rocky ninth season of the show and during a new interview, the former soap star said “nothing is the same” after Season 9.
+Lisa Rinna and her Real Housewives of Beverly Hills co-stars went through a very rocky ninth season of the show.
+During a new interview, the former soap star said “nothing is the same” after Season 9.

-While chatting with Us Weekly magazine, Rinna said that the dynamic within the cast of the hit Bravo TV reality series has “completely changed” as they remain estranged with longtime star Lisa Vanderpump.
+While chatting with Us Weekly magazine, Rinna said that the dynamic within the cast of the hit Bravo TV reality series has “completely changed,” as they remain estranged with longtime star Lisa Vanderpump.

-Also during the interview, Rinna said she had the most fun with “five” of her co-stars but wouldn’t say which five she was referring to.
+Also during the interview, Rinna said that she had the most fun with “five” of her co-stars — but wouldn’t say which five she was referring to.
 That said, with the number of cast members on the series, it seems clear her comment was a bit of a diss at Lisa Vanderpump, who has been estranged from the cast since September of last year.

-Although Rinna and Vanderpump have been close in the past, filming on Season 9 was quite eventful and in September, Rinna and Erika Girardi called Vanderpump out for refusing to participate in a photo shoot with the other women.
-As they explained, Vanderpump had instead sequestered herself in her dressing room and refused to come out.
+Although Rinna and Vanderpump have been close in the past, filming on Season 9 was quite eventful.
+In September, Rinna and Erika Girardi called Vanderpump out for refusing to participate in a photo shoot with the other women.
+As they explained, Vanderpump had instead sequestered herself in her dressing room, and reportedly refused to come out.

-Ultimately, Vanderpump had to be photoshopped into the Real Housewives of Beverly Hills cast photo for Season 9.
+Ultimately, Vanderpump had to be digitally added into the Real Housewives of Beverly Hills cast photo for Season 9.

 Months after the dressing room drama, Rinna threw shade at Vanderpump with a series of tweets aimed at her refusal to shoot scenes with the rest of the cast.